Tapa Thursdays: the Best Ice Cream Shops in Seville

 Price range: 2€ and above.

 Find it at: The original Verdú – complete with old school signage – is at Esperanza de Triana, 3.
 There’s a newly opened branch on López de Gomara, 17, just a few steps from my house.
-Both are open daily from 11am to 1:30am.
+Both are open daily from 11am to 1:30am during the deason (typically mid-May until mid-September, though the original location usually stays open until the ice cream tubs are empty.

 Admittedly, I haven’t been to Feskura in years but love that the Alameda has a go-to shop with great reviews and even better service.
 The shop also boasts, apart from artisan ice cream and two dozen flavors, gourmet cakes and options for people with intolerances and allergies.

 Find it at: Vulcana, 4, just off of the Alameda de Hércules.
-Open daily from 12pm – midnight.
+Open daily from 12pm – midnight; Fridays and Saturdays until 1 a.m.

 ice cream at heladeria llinares valencia

-Don’t worry too much – for every ice cream cone I eat before heading to the US for the summer, I’m also drinking a liter of gazpacho.
+Don’t worry too much – for every ice cream cone I eat during the summer, I’m also drinking a liter of gazpacho.

 Related Posts Plugin for WordPress, Blogger...